Finalists in the 2011 Wendland Memorial: Winners

 The 2011 Wendland Memorial featured three teams, with each

-determine the teams, with Will Tankard, Mit Carothers, and Seth Kopald serving
+the teams, with Will Tankard, Mit Carothers, and Seth Kopald serving as captains.

-as captains.
-Kopald ended up with three-quarters of the team he won with
+Kopald ended up with three-quarters of the team he won with last year, and

-last year, and Carothers had a team significantly better than the one that
+Carothers had a team significantly better than the one that won the Moski

-won the Moski Memorial the prior weekend, so it seemed that Tankard's team
+Memorial the prior weekend, so it seemed that Tankard's team would have some

-Bit o' View (Carothers's team).
-Bit o' View got off to a fast start, with
+o' View (Carothers's team).
+Bit o' View got off to a fast start, with Carothers

-Carothers scoring first and William Matheson adding two more goals for a
+scoring first and William Matheson adding two more goals for a 3-0 lead.
+Aiken's

-3-0 lead.
-Aiken's chances were severely damaged soon thereafter, when Kopald
+chances were severely damaged soon thereafter, when Kopald injured his knee

 Aiken mounted a bit of a comeback in the second chukker, with George Galvan